-Throughout this article, you will discover how to frame your own powerful questions, alongside proven examples and links to invaluable resources for any coach.
+Throughout this article, you will discover how to frame your own powerful questions, with proven examples and links to invaluable resources for any coach.
 By the end, you’ll have heaps more insight into the art of asking questions as well as a few ideas you can introduce immediately for richer, more productive coaching sessions.

 - What Makes a Good Coaching Question?

 - For Leaders and Managers